-We began this project with the intuition that it might be possible to explain both wealth heterogeneity and MPC heterogeneity with a single mechanism: A description of household income dynamics that incorporated fully permanent shocks to household-specific income, calibrated using evidence from the existing large empirical microeconomics literature (along with correspondingly calibrated transitory shocks).3 4
+We began this project with the intuition that it might be possible to explain both wealth heterogeneity and MPC heterogeneity with a single mechanism: A description of household income dynamics that incorporated fully permanent shocks to household-specific income, calibrated using evidence from the large empirical microeconomics literature (along with correspondingly calibrated transitory shocks).3 4

 In the presence of both transitory and permanent shocks, “buffer stock” models in which consumers have long horizons imply that decision makers aim to achieve a target ratio of wealth to permanent income.
 In such a framework, we thought it might be possible to explain the inequality in wealth as stemming mostly from inequality in permanent income (with any remaining wealth inequality reflecting the influence of appropriately calibrated transitory shocks).
 Furthermore, the optimal consumption function in such models is concave (that is, the MPC is higher for households with lower wealth ratios), just as the microeconomic evidence suggests.

-Furthermore, while the concavity of the consumption function in our baseline model does imply that low wealth households have a higher MPC, the size of the difference in MPCs across wealth groups is not as large as the empirical evidence suggests.
+Furthermore, while the concavity of the consumption function in our baseline model does imply that low wealth households have a higher MPC, the size of the predicted difference in MPCs across wealth groups is not as large as the empirical evidence suggests.
 And the model’s implied aggregate MPC remains well below what we perceive to be typical in the empirical literature: 0.2–0.6 (see the literature survey below).

 All of these problems turn out to be easy to fix.
 If we modify the model to allow a modest degree of heterogeneity in impatience across households, the modified model is able to match the distribution of wealth remarkably well.
 Moreover, the aggregate MPC implied by that modified model falls within the range of what we view as the most credible empirical estimates of the MPC (though at the low end).